-Graduate Prerequisites: Senior or standing, or permission of instructor.
-Museum perspectives and approaches to care and interpretation of cultural includina resources interpretive techniques of exhibit and educationoutreach materials. and integrating museum interpretation/education public school and general public programming.
+Prerequisites: Senior or Graduate standing, or permission of instructor.
+Museum perspectives and approaches to care and interpretation of cultural resources. including interpretive techniques of exhibit and educationoutreach materials, and integrating interpretation/education into museum public school and general public programming.
 Class projects focus on special problems for managing interpretive materials in a museum setting.

-ANTH 4991-4 Special Problems in Anthropology Prerequisite: Permission of instructor.
-Independent work under individual auidance of staff member.
+ANTH 4991-4 Special Problems in Anthropology

+Prerequisite: Permission of instructor.

+Independent work under individual

+quidance of staff member.